Skip to main content

 “In court?
 But I dismissed court for the week.”
 Adhiraja Ishaan Dev frowned.

-“We have to attend the court of Justice.”
+“We have to attend the Court of Justice.”
 Ishaan Dev raised his eyebrows at her words.

-He knew the Court of Justice was held in an open arena surrounded by the people of the city witnessing a trial where a criminal was dragged in chains and judged for his crimes.
+He knew the Court of Justice was held in an open arena surrounded by the people of the city, witnessing a trial where a criminal was dragged in chains and judged for his crimes.
 He had been to quite a few of those with his father every time they caught a spy or some fraudulent important person.
-“I didn’t want to concern you with it yesterday, but Unmukt has been caught and I told them to bring him to the court of Justice this morning.”
+“I didn’t want to concern you with it yesterday, but Unmukt has been caught, and I told them to bring him to the court of Justice this morning.”
 Ishaan Dev looked up at her words.
 “Along with Rani Surachana and Priyam Dev.”

 “Priya, are you sure…?
 We can do this later.”
 Ishaan Dev’s words made her nod.
-“If you are concerned about my health I assure you I can sit through a court session seeing justice being served to my people and my child.”
+“If you are concerned about my health, I assure you I can sit through a court session seeing justice being served to my people and my child.”
 Priyambada nodded as Ishaan Dev’s jaws tightened.
-If it was up to him to not care about the process, Ishaan Dev would have executed Unmukt, Surachana and Priyam with his own bare hands.
+If it were up to him, to not care about the process, Ishaan Dev would have executed Unmukt, Surachana and Priyam with his own bare hands.
 But… He eyed Priyambada instructing the maids with breakfast and sighed.
 The last thing he wanted was to upset her more and cause her harm.
 These people, who he was now sure, dared to help someone else harm his child, cost Tarabai her life wouldn’t be spared.

 Trishaan Dev punched his fist into the wall of his chambers as the spy brought him news from Neelambargarh.
 “That filthy rat ruined everything!”
 Trishaan Dev shook his head.
 He needed to think quickly and act before Ishaan Dev did.
 He summoned the guards.
 “Tell Rajputra I request a meeting with him, it is urgent.”
 Trishaan Dev paced the room.